 - The Ogden Utah Temple, Provo Utah Temple, Jordan River Utah Temple, and Washington D.C.
 Temple were built with six endowment rooms to accommodate high capacity use by the Saints.

-- Three temples feature no tower or spire: the Laie Hawaii Temple, Cardston Alberta Temple, and Mesa Arizona Temple.
+- Four temples feature no tower or spire: the Laie Hawaii Temple, Cardston Alberta Temple, Mesa Arizona Temple, and Paris France Temple.

 - The Oakland California Temple, Cochabamba Bolivia Temple, and Provo City Center Temple are the only Latter-day Saint temples to be built with a central tower surrounded by four corner towers.

 - A large priesthood assembly room was standard in all temples until the Salt Lake Temple was dedicated.
 Since then, very few temples have included such a room, representing a design transition that focused more on ordinance work and less on general assembly.